-The Office of the Inspector General of the United States (OIG) has audited the State of Maryland on two occasions, once in 2001 and again in 2005.
+The Office of the Inspector General of the United States (OIG) has audited Maryland's school-based Medicaid program on two occasions, once in 2001 and again in 2005.
 With the 2001 review of the state, the OIG visited eight school systems and determined that five of the school systems had findings.
-Those findings were appealed to the Departmental Appeals Board and subsequently reduced.
+Those findings were appealed to the Federal Departmental Appeals Board and subsequently reduced.

-The DHMH paid the cost of the findings and is working collaboratively with MSDE to recover the funds from the five school systems.
-Four of the school systems, including BCPS, have appealed the action citing that the audit was a review of the state and any penalties should be apportioned accordingly.
-In addition, the school systems in question also allege that they followed the guidance as set forth by the two oversight agencies for the program (DHMH and MSDE).
+The DHMH paid the cost of the findings and is working with MSDE to recover all of the funds from the five school systems which had audit findings.
+Four of the school systems, including BCPS, have appealed the action citing that the audit was a review of the entire state and that any penalties should be apportioned accordingly.